2021 MCAT Registration Dates: When Can You Register?

 All rescheduling and cancellation fees will continue to be waived for all MCAT 2021 test dates.
 After a tumultuous 2020 and a rough start to 2021, it’s reassuring to know you can safely reschedule your MCAT without a costly penalty.
 The Fee Assistance Program will open on February 8; if you plan on using FAP benefits to pay your MCAT fees, then you must apply for fee assistance before you register for the MCAT.

 Prepping for the Spring MCAT Dates

 Start Your MCAT Prep for Free Now

 The average MCAT student preps for 100 days before their test date.
 If you’re thinking of taking a spring test, now is the time to start prepping.
 If you’re a first-time examinee, start by taking a free diagnostic MCAT exam to establish your baseline.
 Then, you need to determine what your learning style is.
 Blueprint MCAT offers an MCAT course for every student.
 If you like having a live instructor guiding you through lessons, the MCAT Live Online Course has the perfect balance of online flexibility and accountability.
-If you’re a visual learner, the MCAT Online Course helps you master high-yield concepts through interactive, on-demand video lessons.
+If you’re a visual learner, the MCAT Self-Paced Course helps you master high-yield concepts through interactive, on-demand video lessons.
 If you need more focused attention, a private MCAT tutor can help you create a customized battle plan to reach your goal score.
 Feeling a little overwhelmed?
 Schedule a free consultation with our MCAT Advisors to find the best option for you!

 Search the Blog